 The Private Placement closed on August 9, 2023.
-The Company received approximately \$75.1 million in gross proceeds from the Private Placement, before deducting offering expenses that are expected to amount to approximately \$3.0 million.
-The Company intends to use the net proceeds from the Private Placement for general corporate purposes.
+The Company received approximately \$75.1 million \$71.9 million in gross proceeds from the Private Placement, before deducting offering expenses that are expected to amount to approximately \$3.0 million.
+The Company intends to use the net proceeds from the Private Placement for general corporate purposes, after deducting underwriting discounts and commissions and estimated offering expenses.

 Since inception, we have had significant operating losses.
-Our net loss was \$17.0 million for the three months ended March 31, 2023 and \$38.2 million for the six months ended June 30, 2023 and \$71.5 million and \$67.9 million for the years ended December 31, 2022 and December 31, 2021, respectively.
-As of March 31, 2023 and June 30, 2023, we had an accumulated deficit of \$194.8 million and \$216.0 million and \$128.5 million in cash and cash equivalents.
+Our net loss was \$38.2 million \$59.9 million for the six nine months ended June 30, 2023 September 30, 2023, and \$71.5 million and \$67.9 million for the years ended December 31, 2022 and December 31, 2021, respectively.
+As of June 30, 2023 September 30, 2023, we had an accumulated deficit of \$216.0 million \$237.6 million and \$110.1 million \$165.5 million in cash and cash equivalents.

 Our ability to generate revenue from product sales sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our product candidates.
-Our operations to date have been financed primarily by aggregate net proceeds of \$288.7 million from the issuance of convertible preference shares, convertible notes, ordinary shares, and our IPO in addition to the estimated \$75.1 million gross proceeds raised through the Private Placement, before deducting estimated offering expenses.
+Our operations to date have been financed primarily by aggregate net proceeds of \$288.7 million from the issuance of convertible preference shares, convertible notes, ordinary shares and our IPO IPO.
+In addition, the \$71.9 million in addition to the estimated \$75.1 million gross net proceeds raised through the Private Placement before deducting estimated offering expenses.